 Figure 3.
 EUDC Cycle for Low Power Vehicles

-Emissions are sampled during the cycle according the the constant volume sampling (CVS) technique, analyzed, and expressed in g/km for each of the pollutants.
+Emissions are sampled during the cycle according to the constant volume sampling (CVS) technique, analyzed, and expressed in g/km for each of the pollutants.

 The following table includes a summary of selected parameters for the ECE 15, EUDC and NEDC cycles.

 |Average driving speed (excl. stops)||km/h||25.93||69.36||43.10|